 - Grape seed oil

 - Extra virgin olive oil

 Neotron expressed the following conclusions, referred to CDR FoodLab® system.
-They are valid for the CDR FoodLab® method and can be assumed for CDR FoodLab® Touch as well, the new and implemented version of CDR FoodLab® system:
+They are valid for the FoodLab method implemented in CDR FoodLab®:

 “The comparison of the correlation coefficients shown in the two tables demonstrated that method ensures performances that are equivalent to those that can be obtained by using the method described in Attachment II of EEC Regulation 2568/91 for the determination of Free Fatty Acid (FFA) and the ISO 660 method, The results also show that the system is in line with the analytical tolerances applicable to test laboratories.
 Even for the test related to the determination of Free Fatty Acid (FFA), it was observed that, if appropriately calibrated, CDR FoodLab® enables to dose oil matrices of different origin.